Buffalo Man Sentenced On Gun Charge

 CONTACT: Barbara Burns

 PHONE: (716) 843-5817

-BUFFALO, N.Y.--U.S. Attorney William J. Hochul, Jr. announced today that Marcus Adside, 24, of Buffalo, N.Y., who was convicted of being a felon in possession of a firearm, was sentenced to 37 months in prison and two years of supervised release by Chief U.S. District Judge William M. Skretny.
+BUFFALO, N.Y.—Acting U.S. Attorney James P. Kennedy, Jr. announced today Antonio Eldridge, 28, of Buffalo, NY, who was convicted of being a felon in possession of a firearm, was sentenced to 12 months in prison by U.S. District Court Judge Richard J. Arcara.

-The sentencing is the culmination of an investigation by Special Agents of the Bureau of Alcohol, Tobacco, Firearms and Explosives, under the direction of Frank Christiano, Special Agent in Charge and the Buffalo Police Department, under the direction of Commissioner Daniel Derenda.
+The sentencing is the culmination of an investigation by the Buffalo Police Department, under the direction of Commissioner Daniel Derenda, and the Bureau of Alcohol, Tobacco, Firearms and Explosives, under the direction of Special Agent in Charge Ashan Benedict, New York Field Division.